wandb/docs/docs/guides/hosting/restricted-projects.md

 ## Other key things to note

 * You can not move runs from a restricted project, but you can move runs from a non-restricted project to a restricted one.
-* You can convert the visibility of a restricted project to only _Team_ scope, irrespective of if the team privacy setting `Make all future team projects private (public sharing not allowed)` is enabled or not.
+* You can convert the visibility of a restricted project to only _Team_ scope, irrespective of the team privacy setting `Make all future team projects private (public sharing not allowed)`.
-* If the owner of a restricted project is removed from its parent team, the team admin should change the owner to ensure seamless operations in the project.
+* If the owner of a restricted project is not part of the parent team anymore, the team admin should change the owner to ensure seamless operations in the project.